Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 (c) Drug screening?

 Private employers generally may test job applicants and employees for drugs, alcohol and other controlled substances.
-Several states have enacted statutes or regulations that restrict these tests.
+Several states have enacted statutes or regulations that restrict these tests, including with respect to medical and recreational marijuana.

 Before testing anyone, an employer should establish and follow reasonable testing procedures and policies.
-Employers in specific industries (eg, transportation) and employers that do business with certain government agencies may be required by federal law to establish a drug-free policy and, in some cases, to test applicants and employees for the presence of certain drugs.
-Unionised employers must bargain for the right to test before testing employees who are represented by the union.
+Employers in specific industries (e.g., transportation) and employers that do business with certain government agencies may be required by federal law to establish a drug-free policy and, in some cases, to test applicants and employees for the presence of certain drugs.
+Employers with employees represented by a union must bargain for the right to test before testing such employees.

 (d) Credit checks?

-Several states have enacted similar legislation that may impose additional requirements.
+Several states have enacted similar legislation that may impose additional procedural requirements.

 (e) Immigration status?

-The Immigration Reform and Control Act of 1986 penalises employers for discriminating against employees or applicants because of national origin or citizenship status.
+The Immigration Reform and Control Act of 1986, as well as Title VII of the Civil Rights Act, penalize employers for discriminating against employees or applicants because of national origin or citizenship status.
+Similar prohibitions exist in various state laws.

 (f) Social media?